How the Construction Industry Scheme (CIS) works for subcontractors in FreeAgent

 If you don’t submit RTI payroll

-If you don’t submit RTI payroll, then select ‘No’ in answer to the question ‘Are you submitting RTI payroll?’ and select ‘enable CIS support’.
+If you don’t submit RTI payroll, then select ‘No’ in answer to the question ‘Will you submit RTI payroll in FreeAgent?’ and select ‘Enable CIS support’.
 Your CIS functionality is now live.

 If you do submit RTI payroll